rchowd9/FullStackProj/README.md

 ## Progress storage

 Quest completion is stored in the browser under `code-quest:progress`, so the prototype works without authentication or a database.
 Leaderboard submissions use Upstash Redis when `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` are present, and fall back to process memory for local development.

+## Database starter files

+The files in `db/` describe an optional PostgreSQL persistence layer for quests, learner progress, and leaderboard entries.
+They are not required to run the local-first prototype: apply `db/schema.sql` first and then `db/seed.sql` when moving persistence into a relational database.